paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 1. Own a booster ship (you need to have it on your booster toon)
 1. Have logged in with your booster toon in the past 30 days

-> If all of the previous requirements are fulfilled you will be automatically added to the booster group {.is-success}
+> If all of the previous requirements are fulfilled you will be automatically added to the booster group.
+If one of the requirements is not fulfilled at any given time you will be removed from the booster group automatically.
+{.is-success}

 Once you have done the previous steps you will be accepted into the booster group.